-Memorial Sloan Kettering medical oncologists Elizabeth Comen and Christopher Klebanoff, both experts in breast cancer immunotherapy, spoke with us about the findings and the potential impact on the field.
-Neither Dr. Comen nor Dr. Klebanoff were part of the study, which is being published in the New England Journal of Medicine.
+Memorial Sloan Kettering medical oncologists Elizabeth Comen and Christopher Klebanoff, both experts in breast cancer immunotherapy, spoke about the findings and the potential impact on the field.
+Neither Dr. Comen nor Dr. Klebanoff were part of the study, which was published in the New England Journal of Medicine.

 A Focus on Triple-Negative Breast Cancer